tarantool/doc/doc/book/replication/repl_remove_instances.rst

 **Final ckecks**

-Afrer all modifications, check ``box.info.replication`` for healthy status.
+After all modifications, say ``box.info.replication`` to check the health status.